Hazardous Materials Endorsement

 - For some felony offenses (see list of disqualifying criminal offenses below), that you were released from incarceration more than 5 years ago and it has been more than 7 years since your felony conviction.

-If we determine that the information that the TSA based its preliminary determination of ineligibility on is correct, and that you were convicted of a disqualifying offense, the experienced HME waiver lawyers at Brett O’Brien Law, LLC will file a waiver on your behalf.
+If we determine that the information that the TSA based its preliminary determination of ineligibility on is correct, and that you were convicted of a disqualifying offense, the experienced HME waiver lawyers at National Security Law Firm will file a waiver on your behalf.
 In doing so, we will work to gather and submit various documentation in an order to demonstrate that you have been rehabilitated and that you are eligible to hold an HME.
 The kinds of documents we will submit include:

 - Any documentation concerning the circumstances surrounding the disqualifying offense.

 - Any documentation concerning your sentence and the successful completion of your sentence.

 - If your offense involved alcohol or drugs, any documentation showing completion of substance abuse or treatment programs.

 - Court documents relating to the conviction such as transcripts, the indictment, the judgment of conviction, and sentencing documents.

 - Correspondence from your probation or parole officer indicating successful completion of your sentence.

 - Character reference letters from employers, friends, family members, or others.